TheThinkingHome/Automations/blueprints/automation/sensor_watchdog.md

 - The `treat_off_as_offline` input correctly extends the offline detector to `off` transitions when enabled, and leaves the default (unavailable/unknown only) behaviour unchanged when disabled.
 - Failure notification fires when the cycle does not recover the device by the end of the settle window, does NOT fire when the device recovers in time, and is correctly disabled by default.
 The self-recovery branch does not run failure notification.

 **Verified in production:** pending.
-The Panorama deployment starts on the living room FP2 in lighter mode with the active window enabled.
+The author's home test run starts on a living-room FP2 in lighter mode with the active window enabled.

 **Not yet verified:**

-- The behavior in responsive mode on a busy installation.
-Responsive mode fires the freshness trigger for every `state_reported` event in Home Assistant, filtered down to the monitored entities in the action's first condition.
-The cost is documented but has not been measured on a real install.
+- The behavior in responsive mode on a real install.
+The trigger filters at the event bus via `event_data: entity_id`, so the automation only wakes for state reports from the monitored entities themselves, not for other entities on the bus.
+This filtering pattern needs to be confirmed on Home Assistant 2026.6 with a list-valued input as the filter value.
-- Behavior at Home Assistant startup when a monitored entity is already `unavailable` before HA finishes loading.
-State triggers fire on transitions, not initial states, so a wedge that predates the HA restart is detected only when the entity changes again or when the scheduled cycle fires.
+- The post-restart branch.
+A `homeassistant: start` trigger fires when HA loads, waits the configured settle period, and evaluates monitored entities.
+This was added in 1.0.1-beta and has been simulated but not yet exercised on a real HA restart.
-- Multi-day scheduled cycles. v1.0.0 is daily-only; weekly or specific-days scheduling is on the v1.1.0 list.
+- Multi-day scheduled cycles. v1.0.x is daily-only; weekly or specific-days scheduling is on the v1.1.0 list.

 If you run into any of the above before the author does, or you find a case the simulator missed, the forum thread is the right place to flag it.